slint-ui/slint/docs/reference/src/quickstart/getting_started.md

 :::

-Also in `CMakeLists.txt` the line `slint_target_sources(my_application ui/appwindow.slint)` is a Slint function used to add the `appwindow.slint` file to the target.
+Also in `CMakeLists.txt` the line `slint_target_sources(my_application ui/app-window.slint)` is a Slint function used to add the `app-window.slint` file to the target.

-Replace the contents of `ui/appwindow.slint` with the following:
+Replace the contents of `ui/app-window.slint` with the following:

-:::{literalinclude} appwindow.slint
+:::{literalinclude} app-window.slint
 :language: slint,no-preview
 :lines: 6-11
 :::